 We have divided Antarctica into 11 different regions which include the key glaciers.
 The GLL products of each region (or key glacier) are updated and uploaded on the ENVEO cryoportal.
-Each release of GLL is and named the creation date time reaion name after and e.a.
-"AIS_CCI_GLL_20160501_162541_Fleming_Larsen" with the respective extension of the format (.shp, .csv, .kmz).
+Each release of GLL is named after the creation date and time and region name e.g. "AIS_CCI_GLL_20160501_162541_Fleming_Larsen" with the respective extension of the format (.shp, .geojson, .gpkg, .kmz).
 All the GLL products can be delivered as a portable database dump (.sql) if it is required to ENVEO.